top of page

 3. The IEP process - building true collaboration

 As a parent, it is very important to go into an IEP with a strong resolve - feeling confident and positive.
-If you are feeling emotional, depressed or anxious, make sure to take a support person along with you, eg. your partner, a social worker or a close friend/family member.
+If you are feeling emotional, depressed or anxious, make sure to take a support person along with you, your partner, social worker or close friend/whanau.

 AS Education - Facebook Pages/Groups